dataloop-ai/dtlpy-documentation/onboarding/11_onboarding_exercise.md

 # "get" the new dataset
 dataset = project.datasets.get(dataset_name='Creatures')
 ```
 Now that you've created the  project and dataset, you need to download our "magical creatures" dataset.
-It contains aprox.
-100 samples for each of the 10 classes of magical creatures that escaped from the zoo.
+It contains approx. 100 samples for each of the 10 classes of magical creatures that escaped from the zoo.

 [Download the dataset from here](https://drive.google.com/drive/u/0/folders/1eIHZgN0iHWG3vlmxQD7rvNhSeFg7BLPM).

-After downloading these images, add them to an easily accesible folder as you will need to let the platform know where those images are.
+After downloading these images, add them to an easily accessible folder as you will need to let the platform know where those images are.
 Then, you can copy and run the code below, after making sure you set the right path to the dataset.
 Make a folder called "MagicalCreatures" and then create 2 folders in it, one called "images_folder" which will contain the dataset images, and another called "annotations_folder" which will have the data you will annotate".
 The example below is for a windows path.
 ```python
 #set local path (the location of the images) - Set your own path
 local_items_path = r'C:\Users\User\Desktop\MagicalCreatures\images_folder\*'